Annasqa/first-project/README.md

 ### March 26

-A intro project with basic java structure
+A Intro Project with basic Java Concepts

 * Git
 * Java 7